Frequently Asked Questions

 All our servers are connected with 1Gbit connections at a minimum and located in professional data centers.
 There is no throttline based on account type.
 We rarely get reports of slow backup speeds.
 If you do encounter slower-than-expected backups or slow upload speeds, you can follow the steps below to find the bottleneck.

-First it helps to understand that Borg does more than just copy files.
-It will also chunk them into smaller pieces, calculate hashsums, compress and encrypt each part.
+First it helps to understand that modern backup tools do more than just copy files.
+They will also chunk them into smaller pieces, calculate hashsums, compress and encrypt each part.
 See here for the full details.

 So the upload speed is not always the main bottleneck.
 Depending on your setup, you should also watch out for CPU usage or disk IO.
 It’s usually difficult to improve uplink speed, but if you are CPU- or IO-limited, there are a few settings you can tune.
 Just be aware of the trade-offs.
 Maybe you are OK with a slower initial backup in order to have a smaller well-compressed backup in the future.
 So here some steps you can take to speed you backups: